-You, your family and friends are important members of the care team.
+You and your family are important members of the care team.
 You know what feels normal for you.

 Let staff know if you are feeling sad all the time or notice any other signs of depression.
 Don't wait to see if you get better - it's always best to get help early.